MRCIEU/PHESANT/resultsVisualisation/README.md

 If you open the HTML file (in the web/ subdirectory) in a web browser you should see the visualisation for the test dataset included in this project (in testWAS/).

-Running this java cote to generate the JSON for your own results will generate this visualisation for your own phewas.
+Running this Java code to generate the JSON for your own results will generate this visualisation for your own phewas.

-## Running the java that generates the JSON for your own pheWAS
+## Running the Java that generates the JSON for your own pheWAS

-The main Java files that generates the JSON is ResultsToJson.java.
+The main Java file that generates the JSON is ResultsToJson.java.
 This Java class has three parameters:

 1. File path of the results files from a pheWAS.
 2. File path to the location of the node position file (you should not need to change this)